Exercise Tolerance Testing

 In questo articolo:

-Video consigliati per Esami cardiaci
+Video picks for Esami cardiaci

 The ETT can be used to investigate coronary heart disease (sometimes called coronary artery disease).
 This disease is due to narrowing of the coronary arteries.
 It can cause a type of chest pain called angina as well as other problems.
 People who develop toracico may be advised to have an ETT to help clarify the cause.
-However, newer investigations (eg, coronarografia o myocardial perfusion scintigraphy) are now often used to diagnose coronary heart disease so exercise tolerance tests are less common, though they are still used.
+However, newer investigations (eg, coronarografia oppure myocardial perfusion scintigraphy) are now often used to diagnose coronary heart disease so exercise tolerance tests are less common, though they are still used.

 Many people with coronary heart disease have a normal ECG at rest.
 During exercise the heart beats faster and needs more oxygen.
 If one or more of the coronary arteries are narrowed reducing the blood flow, some areas of the heart muscle do not get enough oxygen.
 This can cause the ECG tracing to become abnormal on exercising.
 A positive ETT (an abnormal reading) suggests that coronary heart disease is likely.